What Is the FCA?

-These rules fall under the FCA Senior Management Arrangements, Systems, and Controls (SYSC) framework, specifically SYSC 10.
-SYSC 10A requires full and accurate records of financial service industry transactions, including telephone conversations, and electronic communications must be retained for at least six months.
+Additionally, the FCA enforces regulations under the Senior Management Arrangements, Systems, and Controls (SYSC) framework, specifically SYSC 10A, which requires firms to retain records of telephone conversations and electronic communications for at least six months.

 Scope: The rules apply to regulated firms engaging in activities such as dealing in investments as principal or agent, arranging deals in investments, managing investments, and providing financial advice.